simplicialsoftware/nebulous-translations/README.md

 The sole purpose of this repository is to allow Nebulous players to collectively improve the translated text used in Nebulous.io [[Android](https://play.google.com/store/apps/details?id=software.simplicial.nebulous)][[iOS](https://apps.apple.com/us/app/nebulous-io/id1069691018)].
 Include your Nebulous ID in your PR (Pull Request) description or comments and you may be granted the translator tag in the game after your PR is approved and merged.
 If you get the tag, open your Discord app or website, access the `#🤖-neb` channel in Nebulous server, then type a "/neb update" to receive the role next to your name. **Low quality translations (those receiving a high number of comments compared to the number of translations done), will have their PR closed and will not receive a tag.**

 ## Instructions
 If you have general questions or a suggestion, create an [issue](https://github.com/simplicialsoftware/nebulous-translations/issues).
-You can also submit a [suggestion](https://discord.com/channels/941543004026572811/941680724963123200) in Discord server.
+You can also submit a [suggestion](https://discord.com/channels/941543004026572811/941680724963123200) in Discord server. **Do not use the issue tracker to discuss topics other than the *translation reports*.
+If you have questions that are non-related to translations, please use the [ticket](https://discord.com/channels/941543004026572811/942039671687479336) tab and open one.**

 If you have an improvement to make, edit a file and submit a pull request.
 Pay special attention to the use of placeholders (ex: `%`) and formatting.
 Changes to the formatting of the file will not be accepted.